run-llama/llama_index/docs/core_modules/query_modules/node_postprocessors/modules.md

 Full notebook guide is available [here](/examples/node_postprocessor/SentenceTransformerRerank.ipynb).

 Please also refer to the [`sentence-transformer` docs](https://www.sbert.net/docs/pretrained-models/ce-msmarco.html) for a more complete list of models (and also shows tradeoffs in speed/accuracy).
+The default model is `cross-encoder/ms-marco-TinyBERT-L-2-v2`, which provides the most speed.

 ## LLM Rerank